-

 Summative Category: 60%

-Includes Multiple Choice Quizzes and Free Response Question Assignments
+Includes Multiple Choice Tests, Free Response Exams and Final Projects

 Course Schedule: